micbakos/ReleaseNotes/README.md

 * Install kscript.
 Follow the steps described [here](https://github.com/holgerbrandl/kscript#installation).

 ## Dynamic configuration
-In order for the script to run dynamically, the user needs to create a configuration file (in Json format) and place it anywhere inside their project. **The file needs to be named `notesConfig.json`**
+In order for the script to run dynamically, the user needs to create a configuration file (in Json or Yaml format) and place it anywhere inside their project. **The file needs to be named `notesConfig.[json|yaml|yml]`**

 The configuration file needs to define the following attributes:
 - `variants`: Each variant is a representation of a project that outputs release notes.
 Some repositories may consist of more than one project.